mzazon/awesome-cloud-projects/aws/file-sync-datasync/file-sync-datasync.md

    echo "✅ EFS mount target created and available: ${MOUNT_TARGET_ID}"
    ```

    The mount target establishes the network pathway for DataSync to access EFS securely within your VPC.
-This configuration ensures that file transfers remain within AWS's internal network, providing both security and optimal performance for synchronization operations.
+This configuration ensures that file transfers remain within AWS's internal network, providing both security and optimal performance for synchronization operations while supporting concurrent access from multiple DataSync agents.

 3. **Create Source S3 Bucket for Testing**:

    For demonstration purposes, we'll create an S3 bucket with sample data to serve as our synchronization source.
-S3 provides durable object storage that can serve as either a source or destination for DataSync operations.
-This flexibility allows you to synchronize data between various storage types including on-premises file systems, S3, and EFS.
+S3 provides 99.999999999% (11 9's) durability and can serve as either a source or destination for DataSync operations.
+This flexibility allows you to synchronize data between various storage types including on-premises file systems, S3, and EFS while maintaining data integrity throughout the process.

    ```bash
    # Create S3 bucket for source data